pathiva

 For most students, the highest-ROI areas to shore up are:

-• Math — Algebra (35% of Math score): Linear equations, inequalities, systems of equations, and functions
+• Math — Algebra (~35%): Linear equations, inequalities, systems of equations, and functions

-• Math — Advanced Math (35% of Math score): Quadratics, polynomials, and nonlinear models — also master Desmos strategies for finding intersections and vertices faster
+• Math — Advanced Math (~35%): Quadratics, polynomials, and nonlinear models

-• R&W — Craft and Structure (28% of R&W score): Vocabulary in context and rhetorical analysis
+• R&W — Craft and Structure (~28%): Vocabulary in context and rhetorical analysis

-• R&W — Information and Ideas (26% of R&W score): Command of Evidence, central ideas, and inferences
+• R&W — Information and Ideas (~26%): Command of Evidence, central ideas, and inferences

 Dedicate 45–60 focused minutes per day to direct content review during this phase.

-Take at least two full-length timed practice tests using the Bluebook app (the official College Board test delivery platform).
-Use official College Board practice materials, not third-party tests that may not accurately reflect the adaptive format.
+Take at least two full-length timed practice tests using the Bluebook app.
 After each test, spend as much time reviewing wrong answers as you did taking the test.

 Ease off heavy new content.
-Review your error log one more time.
-Solidify your test-day routine — what time you’re waking up, what you’re eating, when you’ll arrive.
-Sleep is the most underrated prep tool in the final week.
+Review your error log.
+Solidify your test-day routine — wake time, breakfast, arrival plan.
+Sleep is the most underrated prep tool.

 What Your Score Report Tells You (And What It Doesn’t)